About Us

 Governing Bodies

-GEVES is headed by its Managing Director, Mr Alain TRIDON, and its President, Mr Christian HUYGHE.
+GEVES is headed by its Managing Director, Mr Alain TRIDON, and its President, Mr Patrick FLAMMARION.

 The Board of Directors monitors GEVES’s activities and its management.
 It is composed of a Government Commissioner, a State Controller, and 13 members: